modload - load a kernel module

 modload [-p] [-e exec_file] filename

-The modload command loads the loadable module filename into the running system.
+The modload command loads the kernel module filename into the running system.

 The kernel's modpath variable can be set using the /etc/system file.
 The default value of the kernel's modpath variable is set to the path where the operating system was loaded.
 Typically this is /kernel /usr/kernel.

 For example, the following command looks for ./drv/foo:

 example# modload drv/foo

 The following command looks for /kernel/drv/foo and then /usr/kernel/drv/foo:

 example# modload -p drv/foo